yumimobi/YumiMediationSDK-Unity/source/document/YumiMediationSDK for Unity(en).md

 </androidPackages>
 ```
 e.g., Delete  `admob`, Delete `<androidPackage spec="com.yumimobi.ads.mediation:admob:3.6.1" />`.

+**Note: Unity plugin will auto download the thirdparty network's SDK, you don't need add it by manual.**

 #### 4.2.1 FAQ1: Resolving Android Dependencies
 It maybe spend some time to resolving android dependencies when clicked Assets -> Play Services Resolver -> Android Resolver -> Resolve / Force Resolve.
 More androidPackages added and more time will be taken.
 When resolving conflicts, try not to use the Unity IDE, otherwise the Unity IDE may become stuck.